Welcome to the beaufort polo club

 Being an outdoor sport, it’s obviously best to dress according to the weather.
 Spectators at polo wear everything from jeans to a blazer and tie – it’s very difficult to be under or over dressed!

 If you are attending one of the bigger polo tournaments or a Charity Polo day, people do tend to dress up a bit more.
 Don’t forget that if you want to go treading in divots at half time to wear flat shoes.

 2. Bring a Picnic

 Make an afternoon of it.
-Most polo starts at 3pm (check the fixture list or call the club) so why not bring a picnic and have lunch in the beautiful surroundings of the Cotswolds.
-Take food that will travel well and please remember to take home all your rubbish.
+Most polo starts at 3pm (check the fixture list or call the club) so why not bring a picnic or have lunch in the Clubhouse, set in the beautiful surroundings of the Cotswolds.
+Please remember to take home all your rubbish.

 Nine times out of ten, the action takes place on the opposite side of the field!
 If you have binoculars they can be useful to pick up all the action.
+There is a grandstand for prime viewing.
 On bigger days the commentator will help explain the rules and give you background on the players.
-Programmes can be bought at the Clubhouse.

 4. Half Time

 At half time spectators are invited to help tread in the divots made by the ponies.
 It not only helps the players (and ground team!), but is a great way to meet people and see some of the players and ponies close up.
 Please remember to wear shoes when treading in.

 5. Players to Watch out for…

 The Beaufort has amongst its playing members a number of International players including two England Internationals in Luke and Mark Tomlinson.